Hexagram 27 · ䷚

 Seeking nourishment from the hill shows the great person's light is not yet fully shining.

 Turning away from nourishment.
 Perseverance brings misfortune.
-For ten years one does not progress.
+Do not act thus for ten years.
 Nothing serves to further.

 Small Image